 Add its location to the mailman's user .profile (default would be /etc/settings.py otherwise):

 Be carefull when setting SITE_ID.
-It is the ID of the Django Site being served, i.e. that will serve your Mailman web control panel.
+It is the ID of the Django Site being served, i.e. the site that will serve your Mailman web control panel.

-Create the directory where the web interface will leave:
+Create the directory where the web interface will live:

 mkdir -p ~/web/logs